 If you leave the sidewalk to escape getting caught, you're “It”!
 But if the “It” person leaves the sidewalk to try to catch somebody, it does not count, and they are still the “It”.
 If you catch someone, you must shout: “[their name] is it!”

 Who Wins?
 Everyone, lol.
-There is really no winning or losing to this game.
-It's rather about just playing a fun game with great people.
+There is really no winning or losing in this game.
+It's more about just playing a fun game with great people.

 Alphabet Acrobatics